SegoCode/AutoWall/CONTRIBUTING.md

 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - **Explain why this enhancement would be useful** to most Autowall users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

+## Pull Request

+You are the best, seriously 💕 All Pull Request are welcome:

+- Use a **clear and descriptive title** for the commit.
+- Split code in diferent commits whith **clear and descriptive title** If your code implements features without relation to each other.
+- **Explains briefly the changes would be useful** or **attach number of the issue in the commit**.

+That's it, simple! and of course you still the best 💕